Road deaths in the Netherlands

 Afbeelding

-Figure 11.
-Road deaths in the Netherlands since 1950, by age group.
+Figure 12.
+Road deaths in the Netherlands since 1950, by age group (as shares of the annual total).
 Sources: Statistics Netherlands (police registration up to and including 1975; Road Death Statistics from 1996 onwards), IenW (VOR, police registration between 1976 and 1995).

-In 1950, particularly cyclists and pedestrians were killed in traffic.
-Then, the number of road deaths among moped riders and, above all, car occupants started to rise, which made these modes of transports more and more significant for the overall picture.
-Since 1973, the number of road deaths has decreased for virtually all modes of transport; an exception is the slightly deviating development for motorcycles and freight and delivery vehicles; in recent years, the number of road deaths among cyclists has also virtually stopped decreasing.
+Among the road deaths in 1950, cyclists and pedestrians were especially numerous.
+Then, the number of moped riders and, above all, car occupants started to rise, which made these modes of transports more and more significant for the overall picture.
+Since 1973, the number of road deaths has decreased for virtually all modes of transport; an exception is the slightly deviating development for motorcycles and freight and delivery vehicles; among the road deaths in recent years, cyclists have been the largest group.

 What are the costs of road crashes for society?

-The overall social costs of road crashes in 2018 were estimated to be 17 billion euro (€16 to €19 billion) [3]).
-This is more than 2% of the gross domestic product.
-The costs per road death are about €2.8 million.
-For more information see SWOV fact sheet Road crash costs.
-A more recent international study shows that the value of a human life is estimated at €6,3 million, about three times higher than in previous estimations [4].
+The overall social costs of road crashes were estimated to be 33 billion euros in 2022 (€19 to €44 billion) [8].
+This is more than 3% of the gross domestic product.
+The costs per road death are about €7.2 million.
+For more information, see SWOV fact sheet Road crash costs.

 Figure 12.
-Proportions of deaths, serious/slight/other injuries and property damage only (PDO) crashes of the total road crash costs (2018) [3].
+Share of social costs of road crashes with road deaths, serious/slight/other injuries and property damage only (PDO) in 2022 [8].

 How does the number of road deaths in the Netherlands relate to the numbers in other countries?